itinerare/ffxiv-tools/README.md

 $ cp .env.example .env
 ```

-This only needs the bare minimum (e.g. this doesn't use a database for anything).
+This only needs the bare minimum (e.g. no database connection info needs to be provided).

 ### Setting up